Azure/sf-c-util/devdoc/sf_service_config_to_argc_argv_considerations.md

     a) this alleviates the concern raised in B.1.a, however, it does create a new file that needs to be managed (created/deleted/scrubbed/updated etc).

+  3) have the data available from the SF service to the Windows Service on some IPC mechanism (pipes, shared memory sections etc) and pass on the command line only the needed arguments to find the data in the Windows Service.

+    a) this still requires some level of serialization/deserialization of data, unless the `IFabricCodePackageActivationContext` itself is made available.

+      i) if `IFabricCodePackageActivationContext` would be made available "as is" (through COM) then life would be awesome.
+However, we've failed exporting COM interfaces from a SF service - this is why we have a Windows Service that hosts COM.

+    b) if `IFabricCodePackageActivationContext` would serialized/deserialized then some other IPC would carry the serialization/deserialization.
+This serialization/deserialization would only need to be done once (serialized once, transported over IPC once, deserialized once).
+As far as performance goes, this is not a concern.

-Recommendation at the moment is to go with B.1 and once a proper "argification/unargification" of `IFabricCodePackageActivationContext` is reached re-evaluate B.2
+Recommendation at the moment is to go with B.1 and once a proper "argification/unargification" of `IFabricCodePackageActivationContext` is reached re-evaluate B.2 / B.3.b